appsparkler/study/web/performance/stephen-grider/advanced-node-js.md

 - 2 ways we can improve performance
     1. add more CPU cores
     1. allow the OS scheduler to detect big pauses in processing time in expensive i/o processes.

+## Event Loop
+- each thread has a `event loop` which is a control protocol that defines what the thread will be doing at any point in time.
+- every program has only one event loop
+-